Hackuarium/phmeter/pcb/Quick Guide.md

 Clock Source Options
 ---
-By connecting pin XI to Ground,, the on-chip oscillator is actived.
+By connecting pin XI to Ground, the on-chip oscillator is actived.
 The nominal output data rate when using the internal oscillator is 10 (RATE=0) or 80 SPS (RATE=1).

 Output Data Rate and Format
 ---